steveninouye/TravelX/Project Proposal.md

 ## Functionality and MVP
 Use case: Plan a vacation easily and intuitively
-Functionality: Generate a multi-day vacation plan for any popular destination
+<br> Functionality: Generate a multi-day vacation plan for any popular destination

 ### Key features
 - Splash page with google maps search for a destination, includes trip dates